idlesign/makeapp/docs/010_quickstart.md

 !!! note
-    `*` prefix is added by default if none of the above mentioned prefixes found.
+    `*` prefix is added by default if none of the above-mentioned prefixes found.

 ## Bash completion